smartkidsllc/smartkidsllc.github.io/docs/knowledge-base/server-maintenance/index.md

 ---
-title: Proxmox Server
+title: Server Maintenance
+sidebar_position: 1
-description: Smartkids Proxmox Server
+description: Proxmox Server Maintenance and Configuration
 ---

 Proxmox is the operating system that we have running on our server at the center.